-1 Unchanged PM2.5 levels over Europe during COVID-19 were
+Unchanged PM{2.5} levels over Europe during COVID-19 were buffered by ammonia

-2 buffered by ammonia
+Nikolaos Evangeliou1, Ondřej Tichý2, Marit Svendby Otervik1, Sabine Eckhardt1, Yves Balkanski3, and Didier A. Hauglustaine3

-- 4 Nikolaos Evangeliou1,\, Ondřej Tichý2, Marit Svendby Otervik1, Sabine Eckhardt1, Yves - 5 Balkanski, Didier A. Hauglustaine - 7 NILU, Department for Atmospheric & Climate Research (ATMOS), 2007 Kjeller, Norway. - 8 The Czech Academy of Sciences, Institute of Information Theory and Automation, Prague, Czech - 9 Republic.
+1NILU, Department for Atmospheric & Climate Research (ATMOS), 2007 Kjeller, Norway 2The Czech Academy of Sciences, Institute of Information Theory and Automation, 182 00 Prague, Czech Republic 3Laboratoire des Sciences du Climat et de l'Environnement (LSCE), CEA-CNRS-UVSQ, 91191, Gif-sur-Yvette, France

-- Laboratoire des Sciences du Climat et de l'Environnement (LSCE), CEA-CNRS-UVSQ, 91191, - 11 Gif-sur-Yvette, France. - \ Corresponding author: N. Evangeliou (Nikolaos.Evangeliou@nilu.no)
+Correspondence: Nikolaos Evangeliou (nikolaos.evangeliou@nilu.no)

-Abstract
+Received: 26 August 2024 - Discussion started: 2 September 2024 Revised: 14 February 2025 - Accepted: 5 March 2025 - Published: 28 March 2025

-The coronavirus outbreak in 2020 had devastating impact on human life, albeit a positive effect for the environment reducing emissions of primary aerosols and trace gases and improving air quality.
+Abstract.
+The coronavirus outbreak in 2020 had a devastating impact on human life, albeit a positive effect on the environment, reducing emissions of primary aerosols and trace gases and improving air quality.
 In this paper, we present inverse modelling estimates of ammonia emissions during the European lockdowns of 2020 based on satellite observations.
 Ammonia has a strong seasonal cycle and mainly originates from agriculture.
-We further show how changes in ammonia levels over Europe, in conjunction with decreases in traffic-related atmospheric constituents modulated PM2.5.
-The key result of this study is a -9.8% decrease in ammonia emissions in the first half of 2020 compared to the same period in 2016-2019 attributed to restrictions related to the global pandemic.
-We further calculate the delay in the evolution of the ammonia emissions in 2020 before, during and after lockdowns, by a sophisticated comparison of the evolution of ammonia emissions during the same time periods for the reference years (2016-2019).
-Our analysis demonstrates a clear delay in the evolution of ammonia emissions of -77 kt, that was mainly observed in the countries that suffered the strictest travel, social and working measures.
+We further show how changes in ammonia levels over Europe, in conjunction with decreases in traffic-related atmospheric constituents, modulated PM{2.5}.
+The key result of this study is a -9.8 % decrease in ammonia emissions in the period of 15 March-30 April 2020 (lockdown period) compared to the same period in 2016-2019, attributed to restrictions related to the global pandemic.
+We further calculate the delay in the evolution of the ammonia emissions in 2020 before, during, and after lockdowns, using a sophisticated comparison of the evolution of ammonia emissions during the same time periods for the reference years (2016-2019).
+Our analysis demonstrates a clear delay in the evolution of ammonia emissions of -77 kt, which was mainly observed in the countries that imposed the strictest travel, social, and working measures.
 Despite the general drop in emissions during the first half of 2020 and the delay in the evolution of the emissions during the lockdown period, satellite and ground-based observations showed that the European levels of ammonia increased.
-On one hand, this was due to the reduction of $SO_2$ and $NO_x$ (precursors of the atmospheric acids with which ammonia reacts) that caused less binding and thus less chemical removal of ammonia (smaller loss - higher lifetime); on the other, the majority of the emissions persisted, because ammonia mainly originates from agriculture, a primary production sector that was influenced slightly by the lockdown restrictions.
-Despite the projected drop in various atmospheric aerosols and trace gases, PM2.5 levels stayed unchanged or even increased in Europe, due to a number of reasons attributed to the complicated $NH_3$ - $H_2SO_4$ - $HNO_3$ system.
-Higher water vapour during the European lockdowns favoured more sulfate production from $SO_2$ and OH (gas phase) or $O_3$ (aqueous phase).
-Ammonia first reacted with sulfuric acid also producing sulfate.
-Then, the continuously accumulating free ammonia reacted with nitric acid shifting the equilibrium reaction towards particulate nitrate.
-In high free ammonia atmospheric conditions such as those in Europe during the 2020 lockdowns, a small reduction of $NO_x$ levels drives faster oxidation toward nitrate and slower deposition of total inorganic nitrate causing high secondary PM2.5 levels.
+On one hand, this was due to the reductions in SO2 and NO_y (precursors of the atmospheric acids with which ammonia reacts) that caused less binding and thus less chemical removal of ammonia (smaller loss - higher lifetime).
+On the other hand, the majority of the emissions persisted because ammonia mainly originates from agriculture, a primary production sector that was influenced very little by the lockdown restrictions.
+Despite the projected drop in various atmospheric aerosols and trace gases, PM{2.5} levels stayed unchanged or even increased in Europe due to a number of reasons that were attributed to the complicated NH3 - H2SO4 - HNO3 system.
+Higher water vapour during the European lockdowns favoured more sulfate production from SO_2 and OH (gas phase) or O_3 (aqueous phase).
+Ammonia first reacted with sulfuric acid, also producing sulfate.
+Then, the continuously accumulating free ammonia reacted with nitric acid, shifting the equilibrium reaction towards particulate nitrate.
+In high-free-ammonia atmospheric conditions such as those in Europe during the 2020 lockdowns, a small reduction in NO_x levels drives faster oxidation toward nitrate and slower deposition of total inorganic nitrate, causing high secondary PM{2.5} levels.